frederic-perez/AmE-dictionary/data/idioms.md

 __take by storm__ _The dystopian drama that has taken the internet by storm._
 __take comfort in (something)__ To be soothed or calmed by something. _When things get tough, I take comfort in the company of my closest friends._
 __take heart__ :four::dart: To be confident or courageous.
-__take it away__ _informal_ Start up the performance!; Let the show begin!
+__take it away__ :two: _informal_ An invitation or instruction for someone to begin their performance.
+Start up the performance!; Let the show begin!
 (Typically a public announcement of the beginning of a musical performance.) _And now, here is the band playing “Song of Songs.”
-Take it away!_
+Take it away!_ _We’ve brought in a very talented young band to entertain you this evening.
+Take it away, girls!_
 __take it to the bank__
 __take no prisoners__ To be utterly ruthless, uncompromising, or unyielding in the pursuit of one’s agenda or goal. _The new manager doesn’t take any prisoners when a project needs to get done._
 __take over__ Assume control, management, or possession of, as in _The pilot told his copilot to take over the controls_, or _There’s a secret bid to take over our company._ _Kyle took over in the first half and finished with 23 points._